vmware-tanzu/tanzu-dev-portal/content/practices/postmortem/index.md

 when:
 - When the team agrees that there is something to learn about the incident or near miss.
 - During the incident or soon after it is resolved, as long as the session would not interfere with resolving the incident
-- Stakeholders or another team (eg: support) has asked for a post mortem session.
+- Stakeholders or another team (eg: support) has asked for a postmortem session.
 what:
 - Whiteboard or digital version like [Miro](https://miro.com/)
 - Sticky notes